gianlucarossi06/data-organon/_posts/2024-03-05-Lakehouse-DR-Architecture-Oracle-Cloud.md

 ## **Autonomous Data Warehouse and OCI Object Storage Initial Deployment**

-The initial configuration is a simple single region deployment (Region 1, *us-ashburn-1* OCI Region) with an Oracle ADW instance that can query external files (csv files, in this case) stored in an Object Storage bucket.
+The initial configuration is a simple single region deployment (Region1, *us-ashburn-1* OCI Region) with an Oracle ADW instance that can query external files (csv files, in this case) stored in an Object Storage bucket.

 ![Fig.2: Initial configuration: ADW and OCI Object Storage with single deployment](/data-organon/images/2024-02-29-Lakehouse-DR-Architecture-Oracle-Cloud/initial-configuration-region1.png)